 Andalusia, located in southern Spain, and only 14 kilometers from Africa, holds a great diversity of habitats.
 From the sandy beaches and coastal wetlands, across impenetrable Mediterranean forest and scrubland, vast steppes and high mountains.
 That means a high diversity of birds in a relatively small area and makes birdwatching in Andalusia and amazing experience.

-Among the different birdwatching hotspots in Andalusia, we can highlight Doñana and the Strait of Gibraltar.
-Doñana is the most important wetland in western Europe and the Strait of Gibraltar one of the most important ares for migratory raptors all over the world.
+Among the different birdwatching hotspots in Andalusia, we can highlight Doñana National Park and the Strait of Gibraltar.
+Doñana is the most important wetland in western Europe and the Strait of Gibraltar one of the most important areas for migratory raptors all over the world.

-In Andalusia, we can find some endemic birds or near endemics of the Iberian Peninsula, like Spanish Eagle, Iberian (Azure-winged) Magpie, Iberian Chiffchaff, Iberian Green Woodpecker,… It is also home of birds endangered at a worldwide level like Dupont’s Lark, Marbled Duck, White-headed Duck … Here, you can take a look at the most wanted birds of Andalusia!
+In Andalusia, we can find all the endemic birds and near endemics of the Iberian Peninsula, like Spanish Eagle, Iberian (Azure-winged) Magpie, Iberian Chiffchaff, Iberian Green Woodpecker,… It is also home of birds endangered at a worldwide level like Dupont’s Lark, Marbled Duck, White-headed Duck … Here, you can take a look at the most wanted birds of Andalusia!

 11-17 March 2022